 How We Keep Alcohol In A Healthy Lifestyle

 We get this question from couples all the time, “How do you drink alcohol and maintain a healthy lifestyle?”
-We haven’t always done an excellent job of enjoying alcohol and still reaching our health goals, but, it’s never crossed our mind to give it up all together.
+We haven’t always done an excellent job of enjoying alcohol and still reaching our health goals, but it’s never crossed our mind to give it up altogether.